 The Global Talent Independent Visa is a hot new initiative by the Australian government to encourage highly skilled workers to migrate to Australia.
+We are seeing great interest in this visa from skilled professionals in Australia and around the world.

 If you think you are eligible to apply for a Global Talent Visa, take 5 minutes to complete our free online Global Talent assessment form.
+Our lawyers and registered migration agents will assess your eligibility and get back to you.

 Australian permanent visa processing times can often be more than 12 months, sometimes up to almost 2 years.
 The GTI visa has one of the fastest processing times of all Australian permanent visas.